 I’m so entranced by the sight of rising trout that I could probably stand in the middle of a stream and watch them without making a single cast.
 I use the word probably because the only time I stand in the middle of a spring creek is to cast to trout, and I’m not planning to change that any time soon.

-Trout rise forms come in all shapes and sizes.
-From splashy to subtle, from all out jumps, to fleeting nose dimples.
-They’re all fun to watch, and a little attentiveness and background knowledge can increase the odds of hooking up with them.
+All rise forms are fun to watch, and a little attentiveness and background knowledge can increase the odds of hooking up with them.

 What is a splashy rise?